 - repairs and maintenance

 As with most businesses, any expenses that can be reasonably attributed to your farm rental business are allowable expenses.
 You'll deduct your total expenses from your total farm rental income to determine your net taxable income, or loss, from the business.
-This amount appears on line 40 of your Schedule E.
+This amount appears on your Schedule E.

 Schedule E and Form 1040